llvm/llvm-iwg/rfc_code_review/comment_summary.md

 ## GitHub Missing Features

 * UI Deficiencies:
-   * On a subjective level, many community members mentioned they are less productive reviewing on GitHub.
+   * On a subjective level, some community members mentioned they are less productive reviewing on GitHub.
 Using the two tabs between reviewing files and discussion comments instead of a unified view lead to some people reporting that they are using separate browser tabs to review on GitHub.